sluukkonen/possu/README.md

 the pool as the first argument.

-For queries that return result rows, you may also supply an optional row parser, which validates and optionally transforms the value of each row.
+For queries that return result rows, you may also supply an optional row parser, which can validate and transform the value of each row.
 This can be useful when combined with a library like [io-ts](https://github.com/gcanti/io-ts) or [runtypes](https://github.com/pelotom/runtypes).